-Our vision is to empower clients to deliver effective justice.
+Our purpose is to empower clients to deliver effective justice.

-EDT is a privately owned company that has expanded organically and internationally over two decades.
+EDT is a privately owned company that has expanded organically over two decades.

-EDT continually invests in research and development to stay at the edge of evidence management innovation.
+We continually invest in research and development to stay at the edge of evidence management innovation.

-EDT's team of experienced justice technologists are based in Australia, Canada, the United Kingdom, New Zealand, and the United States.
-They have delivered solutions and advice to courts, justice agencies and legal entities over many years, in many countries.
+Our experienced justice technologists are based in Australia, Canada, New Zealand, the United Kingdom, and the United States.

-EDT has a strong social conscience and always does the right thing.
+We celebrate diversity and inclusion and have a strong social conscience – we always try to do the right thing.

 EDT leadership team